 But is it really true that commercial pricing is a science?
 Is it right to equate intellectual rigour with data analysis?
 Sometimes no is the answer because commercial pricing sometimes relies less on data analysis and more on imagination, experimentation and communication.

 Understanding what constitutes ‘ethical’ and ‘unethical’ customer research.
-Wide scale disruption across pretty much all Australian industries created by an online platform revolution.
+Wide-scale disruption across pretty much all Australian industries created by an online platform revolution.

-Aristotle said: “Most of the things about which we make decisions, and into which we therefore inquire, present us with alternative possibilities….All our actions have a contingent character; hardly any of them are determined by necessity.”
+Aristotle said: “Most of the things about which we make decisions, and into which we therefore inquire, present us with alternative possibilities….All our actions have a contingent character; hardly any of them determined by necessity.”

-Aristotle strongly believed that this realm of possibilities was driven not by scientific analysis but by human invention and persuasion even though he was one of the first to write about cause and effect.
+Aristotle strongly believed that this realm of possibilities was driven not by mathematical analysis but by human invention and persuasion even though he was one of the first to write about cause and effect.